-$[\]sqrt{\cdot}$ attend, x: absent, N/A: not in seat, P: attend by proxy.
+√: attend, x: absent, N/A: not in seat, P: attend by proxy.

-Name of Director Name of Companies and Position Held Ms. Najla Al Jamali HSBC Bank Oman, Deputy Chairperson Oman National Engineering & Investment Co.
-SAOG, Director Mr. Hamid Hamirani Baraka Sharewater Company SAOC, Chairperson
+Name of Director Name of Companies and Position Held Mr. Hamid Hamirani Baraka Sharewater Company SAOC, Chairperson a) Brief description of terms of reference

 The profile of Directors and Key Executive Officers is included as an Annexure to the Corporate Governance Report.